CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/Callbacks.md

 ### What is a Callback?

-A "Callback" is an advanced programming feature that provides notifications upon the completion of a long-running operation.
+A "Callback" is a programming feature that provides notifications upon the completion of a long-running operation.
 Unlike standard API calls that return immediately, callbacks issue results via a webhook when they become available.
 This aligns with the OpenAPI v3 specification, promoting standardized asynchronous operations.

 ### What is a Webhook?